 The distortions discussed above involve logical lapses that could be ascribed to the political pressures facing climate scientists.
 The presumed safe limit of 2°C is in a different category.
 To use a trite but apt metaphor, this is a case of the emperor wearing no clothes.

-So the bald truth is that a brazenly concocted number has become the basis for international negotiations, scientific studies and reports, and the “carbon budget” of 230 gigatons – the amount of carbon we can purportedly emit while remaining within the two-degree limit.
+So the bald truth is that a brazenly concocted number has become the basis for international negotiations, scientific studies and reports, and the “carbon budget” – the amount of carbon we can purportedly emit while remaining within the two-degree limit.
 If this is not the madness of a naked king, what is it?

 Unfortunately that’s not all: the chosen number is far too high.
 This is obvious given the visible damage already caused by the current temperature increase of just over 1°C, but there is strong scientific evidence as well.
 As reported here, Oxford geoscientist Anton Vaks has found that, about 400,000 years ago, Siberian permafrost began to melt when the global temperature was 1.5 ºC above the pre-industrial level.
 Peter Wadhams, a veteran Arctic researcher at Cambridge University, states in A Farewell to Ice that the Arctic’s shallow seas hit a tipping point in 2005 when their summer ice covers disappeared, thereby exposing methane hydrates in the seabeds to warmer waters.
 The threat in both cases is the release of enormous quantities of carbon, with results that could easily overwhelm our species.
 A further rise to two degrees would clearly be catastrophic.